Posts tagged ‘Na staré fa?e Bar-Restaurant’

 Archdeacon Patrick Curran with Pastor Eva Halamová outside St. Clement's Church, Prague © Sybille Yates

 On Sunday morning, he was the guest preacher at our Sung Eucharist as we celebrated the Feast of the Presentation of Christ in the Temple or Candlemas as it is commonly known.
-This was followed a very enjoyable soup and sandwich shared lunch with a large number of our congregation, held in the meeting room on the third floor of Klimentská 18 which, like the Church itself, we borrow from our host congregation, the Ceskobratrské Cíckve Evangelické / the Czech Evangelical Brethren.
+This was followed a very enjoyable soup and sandwich shared lunch with a large number of our congregation, held in the meeting room on the third floor of Klimentská 18 which, like the Church itself, we borrow from our host congregation, the Ceskobratrské Cíckve Evangelické / the Evangelical Church of Czech Brethren.
 After lunch, we successfully delivered him to the correct railway station for his return four hour journey back to Vienna.

 As you will see from the photo above, we were also joined for our service by the recently ordained Old Catholic priest, Petr Jan Vinš who is a fluent English-speaker.
 It was an extremely rare event to have three ordained clergy present for a service at St. Clements!
 Archdeacon Patrick also enjoyed meeting Pastor Eva Halamová who leads our host congregation.
 She is pictured here in her Geneva gown, alongside Patrick who put his coat over his cassock because it was so cold!
 The snow that you can also see in both photographs, is part of what fell on Friday 8th January and has yet to melt.